Homological perturbation theory for nonperturbative integrals: Encoding oscillating integrals as the Batalin--Vilkovisky chain complexes

 Nevertheless, we prefer not to use the language of twisted de Rham complexes.
 There are two main reasons for this: \begin{enumerate} \item In the Batalin--Vilkovisky complex, the homology group of most interest is in degree $0$, whereas in the de Rham complex the most interesting homology group is in ``top'' degree.
 For finite-dimensional spaces, this is a mild \ae sthetic difference, but it becomes important when trying to generalize to the infinite-dimensional spaces appearing in quantum field theory: the natural infinite-dimensional de Rham complex includes functions, one-forms, two-forms, etc., and has no ``top,'' whereas the natural infinite-dimensional Batalin--Vilkovisky complex has no ``bottom.''

-A related issue is that when $X$ fails to be both compact and oriented, the most natural definitions of the twisted de Rham complex and the Batalin--Vilkovisky complex diverge. \item Although it won't play a major r\^ole in this paper, Batalin--Vilkovisky complexes have important algebraic structures that are obscured by thinking of them in terms of twisted de Rham complexes.
-Temporarily ignoring the differentials, both $\MV_{\bullet}(X)$ and $\Omega^{\bullet}(X)$ are graded-commutative rings under wedge multiplication.
+\item Although it won't play a major r\^ole in this paper, Batalin--Vilkovisky complexes have important algebraic structures that are obscured by thinking of them in terms of twisted de Rham complexes.
+Both $\MV_{\bullet}(X)$ and $\Omega^{\bullet}(X)$ are graded-commutative rings under wedge multiplication.
 The de Rham differential $\d$ is a derivation of the algebra structure on $\Omega^{\bullet}(X)$, making $\bigl(\Omega^{\bullet}(X),\d\bigr)$ into a dga; the twisted differential $\d + \d s \wedge$ is not a derivation, but is a first-order differential operator.
 On the other hand, on $\MV_{\bullet}(X)$ the differential $\iota_{\d s}$ is a derivation, and for the wedge multiplication the ``BV'' differential $\div$ is a {second-order} differential operator.
 (Recall that an endomorphism of a graded-commutative algebra is a \define{$k$th-order differential operator} if its graded-commutator with multiplication by any element of the algebra is a $(k-1)$th-order differential operator.)
 Moreover, the failure of $\div$ to be a derivation for $\wedge$ is measured exactly by the \define{Schouten--Nijenhuis bracket} on $\MV_{\bullet}(X)$, which is an important piece of classical geometry.

-When $X$ is infinite-dimensional, the graded-commutative algebra $\MV_{\bullet}(X)$ is relatively straightforward to define, and comes equipped with its Schouten--Nijenhuis bracket.
-A \define{BV projective volume form} on $X$ is by definition a differential on $\MV_{\bullet}(X)$ whose failure to be a derivation is measured by the Schouten--Nijenhuis bracket.
-Our techniques for writing down explicit formulas should extend well to many infinite-dimensional settings.
+Often for more general $X$, the graded-commutative algebra $\MV_{\bullet}(X)$ can be defined and equipped with a Schouten--Nijenhuis bracket.
+A \define{BV projective volume form} on $X$ is a differential on $\MV_{\bullet}(X)$ whose failure to be a derivation is measured by the Schouten--Nijenhuis bracket.
+Our techniques for writing down explicit formulas should extend well to many settings in which a BV projective volume form is given.

 What will be important in this paper is to relate the BV complex $\bigl(\MV_{\bullet}(X),\div + \iota_{\d s}\bigr)$ with the \define{derived critical locus} $\bigl(\MV_{\bullet}(X),\iota_{\d s}\bigr)$, which is a dga whose degree-$0$ homology is the algebra of functions on the critical locus of $s$.
-In this way, the algebraic structure on the Batalin--Vilkovisky complex will be directly important. \end{enumerate}
+In this way, the algebraic structure on the Batalin--Vilkovisky complex will be directly important. \end{enumerate} Further discussion of the ``BV philosophy'' is available in many places, including \cite{Stasheff:fk,Fiorenza04,ABF,MR2778558,costellogwilliam}.